MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/define-lead-qualification-experience.md

 - Select **Let seller create up to 5 opportunities from a newly qualified lead** to allow sellers to create multiple opportunities when a lead is qualified.
 This option is useful when a lead is associated with multiple deals.
 Sellers can create up to five opportunities from a lead.

   > [!NOTE]
   > If your sellers are using a custom app, add the **Opportunity qualify lead Form** component to the app.
-Otherwise, sellers will neither be able to edit the default opportunity nor create new opportunities in the Qualify lead side pane.
+Otherwise, sellers can neither edit the default opportunity nor create new opportunities in the **Qualify lead** side pane.

 ### Summarize the lead after it's qualified